lamoski/SalesDB-ELT-StarSchema/README.md

 ---

-## 📌 Learning Outcomes
+## 📌 What I Learned

-By completing this project, you will:
+By completing this project, I learned how to:

-1. Design a professional ELT pipeline in SQL.
+- Design a professional ELT pipeline in SQL
-2. Create a clean star schema for BI reporting.
+- Build a clean star schema for BI reporting
-3. Apply data validation, surrogate keys, and indexing strategies.
+- Apply data validation, surrogate keys, and indexing strategies
-4. Build reusable queries for performance analysis.
+- Write reusable, performance‑oriented SQL queries

 ---